eligugliotta/tarc/README.md

 \
 The publication date information follow the structure: yyyymmdd.

 Not all sentences are provided with all the metadata information (city/age/gender).
 You can find '/' in place of the metadata, it means that the users didn't published this information.
-In some other cases you can find the string 'nan' in place of the metadata, it means that the information has not yet been registered in the corpus file and that a new updated file will be uploaded soon.

-The municipality names are encoded following the French orhographical conventions.
-In some occasion, it is possible to find a general location such as 'Nord', which stands for 'north'.
+The governorate names are encoded following the French orhographical conventions.

 Any user personal information has been anonymized by covering it with the token: